Mansour Haghighatpour

 Mansour Haghighatpour (منصور حقیقتپور; born 1959) is an Iranian politician.

 Haghighatpour was born in Tehran to parents from Ardabil.
 He is a member of the 9th Islamic Consultative Assembly from the electorate of Ardabil, Nir, Namin and Sareyn with Mostafa Afzalifard and Kamaladin Pirmoazzen.
 Haghighatpour won with 103,268 (40.29%) votes.

 He was head of course Assembly representatives North-West of Iran. also he is member of commission of scrutiny Joint Comprehensive Plan of Action in parliament.

 He reportedly served in the Quds Force.

+On 4 February 2026, in light of the 2025–2026 Iranian protests, Haghighatpour expressed openness to changing the Constitution of Iran if Ali Khamenei allows it.